 Wherever there are children, there will be toys.
 The Third Imperium is no different.
 On all of the thousands of worlds that humaniti has settled on, dress up dolls have always been popular items.
 The “Dress Me Up” system from Delgado is a high-tech holographic version popular in mainstream Imperial culture.
 The “Dress Me Up” system is not the only version of the toy in Imperial space, but it is by far the most popular.

 Delgado’s “Dress Me Up” system is a return to the basics of toymaking.
-It is basically the same as such toys as Barbie and Kisyakae dolls on Terra, the Admii doll on Vland, as well as countless others that have existed throughout the hundreds of thousands of years of human history.
+It is basically the same as such toys as “Barbie” and “Kisyakae” dolls on Terra, the “Admii” doll on Vland, as well as countless others that have existed throughout the hundreds of thousands of years of human history.
 You have a doll, and you can dress up that doll in any combination of a large variety of different outfits.
 In this case, however, the doll and the outfits are holographic and are stored on data cartridges that are read by a specialized computerized unit.
 The system has a long history, and variations on the same unit have been in use since 824.
 Modern units are compatible with older data cartridges, which has created a thriving collector’s market.

 Delgado keeps a tight leash on this product, as it is a constant source of income, and the megacorporation will vigorously pursue all legal means to keep unlicensed products off of the shelves.
-However, for reasons known only to Delgado, they do not seem to pursue the market in the pirated chips, although they denounce them publicly in their own “Dress Me Up” magazine, and statements to the press.
+However, for reasons known only to Delgado, they do not seem to pursue the market in the pirated chips, although they denounce them publicly in their own “Dress Me Up” magazine, and in statements to the press.
 More cynical types note that Delgado obviously knows that the pirated chips open up a new market for the system, and units sold are still units sold, allowing them to keep a leg up on the competition.

 The unit has found its way into a number of other niches as well.
 They are used in classes at universities and colleges to display outfits and uniforms of bygone eras.
 Specialized units are also used at art schools for fashion design.
 These units have an additional connector to allow input from an Imperial standard computer so outfits can be made and tailored to fit specific “dolls”.
-Delgado keeps a close eye on these units, making sure that ulicensed outfit cartridges aren’t produced.
-“Dress Me Up” units are highly sought after on worlds with low levels of technology, as they're educational use is almost invaluable.
+Delgado keeps a close eye on these units, making sure that unlicensed outfit cartridges aren’t produced.
+“Dress Me Up” units are highly sought after on worlds with low levels of technology, as their educational use is almost invaluable.
 Delgado is currently market testing a new spin on the toy called “Dress Me Up: Snapshot”.
 Consumers can go into a specially licensed boutique or toy store and have themselves “encoded” into the “Dress Me Up” standard.
 Then this encoded image can be written onto a data cartridge and used as any other doll would be.
-In some places where “Dress Me Up: Snapshot” has been tested, the cartridge is 'time-limited' and must be renewed every month.
-Delgado hasn’t completed its full analysis yet, but it is expected that some form of “Dress Me Up: Snapshot” will be available in the Imperium within two to ten years.
+In some places where “Dress Me Up: Snapshot” has been tested, the cartridge is time-limited and must be renewed every month.
+Delgado hasn’t completed its full analysis yet, but it is expected that some form of “Dress Me Up: Snapshot” will be available Imperium-wide within two to ten years.

 Current Delgado “Dress Me Up” systems are TL13, although the earliest units would be considered TL11.
 These units can be purchased at any world with an Imperial presence, regardless of the planetary tech level.
 The units are extremely technician friendly, and can be repaired or modified at any world with a tech level of 8+ by any technician with access to the proper repair parts.
-Of course, having the unit repaired by a non-licensed technician is not advised, as the Delgado warranty will be null and void.
+Of course, having the unit repaired by a non-licensed technician is not advised, as the Delgado warranty will be voided.
 The cartridges are available in all corners of the Imperium, and, much like the systems, can be bought at any world with an Imperial presence regardless of the level of technology that can be produced on the planet.
 The pirated decoding chips can be purchased on the black market throughout the Imperium, and can be manufactured at any world with a tech level of 10+.

-"Dress Me Up" Core System: Retail: Cr85 Wholesale: Cr45 Mass: 0.4 kg
+- Retail: Cr85 Wholesale: Cr45 Mass: 0.4 kg

-Average Doll Data Cartridge: Retail: Cr20 Wholesale: Cr10 Mass: Neg.
+- Retail: Cr20 Wholesale: Cr10 Mass: Neg.

-Average Clothing Data Cartridge: Retail: Cr5 Wholesale: Cr3 Mass: Neg.
+- Retail: Cr5 Wholesale: Cr3 Mass: Neg.

-Decoding Chip: Retail: Cr30 Wholesale: varies ~Cr8 Mass: Neg.
+- Retail: Cr30 Wholesale: varies ~Cr8 Mass: Neg.